Said-taoussi/FinAi/README.md

 ## Objectives:
 - Provide users with a conversational and intuitive platform for managing their finances.
 - Simplify financial calculations, reporting, and analysis for users of varying levels of financial literacy.
-- Support multiple languages, including Arabic "Darija," French, and English, to cater to a diverse user base.
+- Support multiple languages, including Arabic Darija, French, and English, to cater to a diverse user base.
 - Offer a seamless and secure interaction with financial documents and reports.